Data protection

-At this point, we would like to inform you, in accordance with the requirements of the General Data Protection Regulation (GDPR), about how we handle data that can be personally related to you (e.g. name, address, e‑mail addresses, user behaviour that you, knowingly or unknowingly, leave behind when you visit our website), and, if applicable, about the duration for which the data are stored as well as about the rights that you as a data subject have in relation to us.
+This is to inform you in accordance with the requirements of the General Data Protection Regulation (GDPR) about how we handle the data that can be personally related to you, e.g. name, address, email addresses, user behaviour, and which you – knowingly or unknowingly – leave behind when you visit our website; where applicable, we also inform you about how long the data are stored, as well as about the rights to which you are entitled as a data subject in the relationship with us.

-You can reach our data protection officer at datenschutz@reuschlaw.de or at our postal address with the addition “Data Protection Officer”.
+You can reach our data protection officer at dsb@kertos.io or by post at Kertos GmbH, Nymphenburger Str.
+86, 80636 Munich.

 1. Access to our website

-When you visit our website, the data your browser transmits to the server on which the website content is hosted are automatically stored in log files and, if necessary, processed.
+When you access our website, data that your browser transmits to the server on which the website content is hosted are automatically stored and possibly processed in log files.

-However, only the last 90 visits are recorded.
-The following data are processed during your visit:
+However, only the last 90 accesses are recorded.
+The following data are processed during access:

-• IP address of the accessing terminal device;
+• IP address of the accessing end device;

-• the URL from which the file was requested/the desired function was initiated;
+• URL from which the file was requested/the desired function was initiated;

-• the volume of the data transferred; and
+• Size of the transmitted data volume and

 Legitimate interests in data processing

-Our legitimate interests consist in the guarantee of IT security and the guarantee of the operation of our website.
+Our legitimate interests are to ensure IT security and to guarantee the operation of our internet presentation.

 Categories of data recipients

-The recipient of the data is an IT data processor.
+The recipient of the data is a processor from the IT sector.

 Duration of data storage

-The data are deleted at the latest seven days after being recorded.
+The data are deleted no later than seven days after recording.

 Right to object to data processing

-Data processing is essential for the security and operation of the website.
-Opting out is therefore only practicable if you do not access our website.
+The data processing is absolutely necessary for securing and operating the website.
+You can therefore only implement your right to object if you do not visit our website.

-The provision of the aforementioned personal data is neither required by law nor by contract.
-Without the IP address and cookie ID, however, the service and functionality of our website cannot be guaranteed.
-In addition, individual services may not be available or may be restricted.
+You are not obliged – neither by law nor by contract – to provide us with the aforementioned personal data.
+However, without the IP address and the cookie identifier, the service and functionality of our website cannot be guaranteed.
+In addition, individual services and features may not be available or may be restricted.

 2. Contact

-You have the possibility to contact us using the information on our website.
+You can contact us via the contact data on our website.

-If you contact us by e‑mail, phone or via our contact form, your request including all resulting personal data (name, request) will be stored and processed by us for the purpose of processing your request.
+If you contact us by email, telephone or via our contact form, your request including all personal data resulting from it (name, request) will be stored and processed by us for the purpose of processing your enquiry.

 Duration of data storage